0x4248/web_uid/README.md

 # Web UID

-Create UID using the User-Agent, IP address and Week, Day and Hour.
+Create unique IDs for front end web applications

+Web UID uses the User-Agent, IP address and Week, Day and Hour.
 The result is encrypted in sha256.